Animal Ambassadors

 Felix Lloyd - Eastern Grey Squirrel (Sciurus carolinensis)

 Felix Lloyd was found and rehabilitated in South Elgin, IL by the Anderson Humane Society in February 2021.
 He was thrown off a roof during an incident with a hawk.
 His puncture wounds healed well but he sustained permanent head trauma.
-He came to Wesselman in May of that year and was named in honor of Mayor Lloyd Winnecke for the mayor’s birthday.
+He came to Wesselman in May of that year and was named in honor of former Mayor Lloyd Winnecke for his birthday.

 Location: Mews